Selecting Research Area

 Following are few examples of research areas in globalization:

-• A study into advantages and disadvantages of various entry strategies to Chinese market
+- A study into advantages and disadvantages of various entry strategies to emerging markets in Central Asia.

 Corporate Social Responsibility (CSR) is also one of the most popular topics at present and it is likely to remain so for the foreseeable future.
 CSR refers to additional responsibilities of business organizations towards society apart from profit maximization.
 There is a high level of controversy involved in CSR.
 This is because businesses can be socially responsible only at the expense of their primary objective of profit maximization.